-Breeding snakes at home is certainly an exciting and rewarding process, but even experts can have difficulty at times telling whether a snake is pregnant or not.
+Breeding snakes at home is an exciting and rewarding process, but even experts can have difficulty telling whether a snake is pregnant.
 Simply noticing that your female has gained weight after mating is not enough to confirm that she’s pregnant, as she may just be digesting her most recent meal!

-Here are a few of the most revealing signs that your snake may be pregnant, but these could just be signs of typical snake behavior:
+Here are a few of the most revealing signs that your snake may be pregnant, but know that these could just be signs of typical snake behavior:

 How Long Are Snakes Pregnant?

 All snake species are different, and the time that they are pregnant, or “gravid,” is different too.
 Most snakes that are commonly kept as pets are typically pregnant for anywhere from 30 to 60 days.

 Here are the gestation periods for common pet snakes:

 |Ball Python||54–60 days|

 |Milk Snake||28–39 days|

 How to Take Care of a Pregnant Snake